Francisco Franco: From the Spanish Civil War to World War II

 Franco rose to power during the Spanish Civil War, which began in July 1936 and officially ended with the victory of his Nationalist forces in April 1939.
 Although it is impossible to calculate precise statistics concerning the Spanish Civil War and its aftermath, Payne writes that if civilian fatalities above the norm are added to the total number of deaths for victims of violence, the number of deaths attributable to the civil war would reach approximately 344,000.
 During the war, rape, torture, and summary executions committed by soldiers under Franco's command were used as a means of retaliation and to repress political dissent.

 The war was marked by foreign intervention on behalf of both sides.
 Franco's Nationalists were supported by Fascist Italy, which sent the Corpo Truppe Volontarie and by Nazi Germany, which sent the Condor Legion.
-Italian aircraft stationed on Majorca bombed Barcelona 13 times, dropping 44 tons of bombs aimed at civilians.
-These attacks were requested by General Franco as retribution against the Catalan population.
+Italian aircraft stationed on Mallorca bombed Barcelona 13 times, dropping 44 tons of bombs aimed at civilians.
 Similarly, both Italian and German planes bombed the Basque town of Guernica at Franco's request.
 The Republican opposition was supported by communists, socialists, and anarchists within Spain as well as the Soviet Union and volunteers who fought in the International Brigades.